trinhlehainam/chat-app/client/README.md

     },[setFunc]);
 ```

-- Extract iterable values to Array (for Javascript version older than ES6)
+- Extract iterable values to Array (for Javascript version older than ES6) or enable downlevelIteration flag in tsconfig.json file to help Typescript compile to version older than ES6.

 ```js
     // iterable can be [values(), entries(), keys()]